domme0711/icingaweb2-module-perfdatagraphs/doc/20-PerfdataSourceHook.md

 In order to write a custom backend for the Icinga Web Module for Performance Data Graphs you need to implement PerfdataSource hook provided by the module.

+⚠️ The return value for the Hook is still being worked on and is likely to change.

 ## Input parameters for fetching data

 The hook requires the following methods: